 The ESP32 WiFi/Bluetooth microcontroller can be programmed using the Arduino IDE.
-Installing support for the chip into the IDE used to be a bit complicated and time consuming.
+Installing support for the chip into the IDE used to be a bit complicated and time-consuming.
 As it was a manual process, you needed to repeat it every time you wanted to update the core.
-With the latest release (1.0.0, july 2018) things became much easier.
-Now you can install the core into the Arduino IDE using the built-in boards manager.
-The boards manager will also prompt you when an update is available and install the update for you.
+With the latest release (1.0.0, July 2018) things became much easier.
+Now you can install the core into the Arduino IDE using the built-in board manager.
+The boars manager will also prompt you when an update is available and install the update for you.

 Of course, you need to have the Arduino IDE already installed.
 If you have already installed it, maybe now is a good time to update it to the latest version.
 Check out these links if you need help with that:

-Start the Arduino IDE and open Preferences window by clicking File > Preferences.
+Start the Arduino IDE and open the Preferences window by clicking File > Preferences.

 And enter this URL: https://dl.espressif.com/dl/package_esp32_index.json into the “Additional Board Manager URLs” field.
 You can add multiple URLs, separating them with commas.

-Open Boards Manager from Tools > Board > Board Manager menu and install esp32 platform.
+Open Boards Manager from Tools > Board > Board Manager menu and install the esp32 platform.